partykit/templates/templates/yjs-editor/README.md

 - Allow users to decide their own room name instead of a random string, in `app/components/Lobby.tsx`.
 - In `app/client.tsx`, allow the user to auth (with a username and password or any other system) and pass the user object into `app/components/Editor.tsx` instead of just a randomly chosen color.
 The editor could display the user's name.

 Then there are possibilities beyond this multi-room collaborative editor...
 Yjs is a powerful framework.
 It's used for all kinds of shared data, not just text.

 For example the [PartyCore multiplayer drum machine demo](https://partycore.labs.partykit.dev) ([code on GitHub](https://github.com/partykit/sketch-sequencer)) uses shared Yjs maps to sync the state of multiple tracks of a step sequencer.
 What could you build with Yjs?

-Likewise, having multiple parties in the same project isn't just for occupancy count.
-You could separate concerns in a complex app, having separate parties for presence, program of long-running processes, and chat, for example.
+Likewise, having multiple parties in the same project is useful beyond tracking room occupancy.
+For example, multiple parties might be used to separate concerns in a complex app.
+Use separate parties for presence, tracking long-running processes, and chat, perhaps.

 Or, in an AI chatroom app, use a single `usage` party to aggregate and store usage statistics across all rooms for display on a central dashboard; see the [AI chatroom demo](https://github.com/partykit/sketch-ai-chat-demo) and search for "Usage" in the README.